 For those applicants wishing to study Acting, Dance or Music, the audition will be quite straightforward, as you’ll be asked to give a practical demonstration of your ability in front of our staff.
-For those applying for Sound Technology or Production Arts, we will invite you to supply us with examples of work you’ve done so far that is relevant to the course you wish to study, and to talk to our tutors about them.
+For those applying for Technical Theatre or Design for Performance, we will invite you to supply us with examples of work you’ve done so far that is relevant to the course you wish to study, and to talk to our tutors about them.
 Examples might include music tracks you’ve put together in your spare time, artwork you’ve done for a school project, or photos of a set you helped build for a school play.

 If you have a successful audition/portfolio submission, we’ll offer you a place to join us in September 2021 on one condition – that you work hard in your forthcoming GCSEs to get the minimum grades we require.
 Being offered a place at LIPA Sixth Form College (or anywhere else) is a real achievement, but it also marks the start of an intense period of hard work as you prepare for those all-important exams.

 Whatever your favourite dance style – ballet, jazz, urban or contemporary – your skills and technical ability will benefit from studying this course, which is ideal for anyone considering a dance-focused career within the performing arts industry.